I’m not gonna lie, last week was a rough one for me. As I struggled to hold onto hope.

 6) Ask for help:

-In the midst of my storm last week I spoke to several good friends who listened to me & validated my feelings.
+In the midst of my storm last week I spoke to several good friends who listened to me and validated my feelings.

-Which helped me feel more grounded & get back on track.
+Which helped me feel calmer and more grounded, and got me back on track.

 We’re all in this together.